Katanosin: Structure

 Katanosins are cyclic depsipeptides (acylcyclodepsipeptides).
-These non-proteinogenic structures are not regular proteins from primary metabolism.
+These non-proteinogenic structures are not ordinary proteins derived from primary metabolism.
 Rather, they originate from bacterial secondary metabolism.
 Accordingly, various non-proteinogenic (non-ribosomal) amino acids are found in katanosins, such as 3-hydroxyleucine, 3-hydroxyasparagine, allothreonine and 3-hydroxyphenylalanine.
 All katanosins have a cyclic and a linear segment (“lariat structure”).
 The peptidic ring is closed with an ester bond (lactone).

 Katanosin A and B differ in the amino acid position 7.
 The minor metabolite katanosin A has a valine in this position, whereas the main metabolite katanosin B carries an isoleucine.

 Biological activity

 Katanosin antibiotics target the bacterial cell wall biosynthesis.
 They are highly potent against problematic Gram-positive hospital pathogens such as staphylococci and enterococci.
 Their promising biological activity attracted various biological and chemical research groups.
 Their in-vitro potency is comparable with the current “last defence” antibiotic vancomycin.

 Chemical synthesis

 The first total syntheses of katanosin B (lysobactin) have been described in 2007.